Skip to main content

 Authentication for Changing API Keys

-• Important: The specific exchange you choose for this authentication step does not matter, as long as it is successfully connected and operational in Gunbot.
+• Important: The specific exchange you choose for this authentication step does not matter, as long as it is connected and operational in Gunbot.

 What Happens Behind the Scenes